Y-Shcheholskyy/graalpy.github.io/docs/examples/Fibonacci.md

     graalpy fib.py 4
     ```

-    Now continue and build a native executable from this Python application, using [GraalVM ahead-of-time Native Image compilation](https://www.graalvm.org/latest/reference-manual/native-image/).
+    Now continue and create a native executable from this Python application, using [GraalVM ahead-of-time Native Image compilation](https://www.graalvm.org/latest/reference-manual/native-image/).

 4. Unset your `JAVA_HOME` environment variable.
 (For example, on Linux and macOS, use the command `unset JAVA_HOME`.)